-We are often preaching the personal branding concept that “perception is reality”.
-What we mean is that someone else’s perception of you is their reality and thus, correct- you can’t expect them to perceive you otherwise, at least not at first.
+So often you wonder what others think about you.
+This question brings up the concept that “perception is reality”.
+What we mean is that someone else’s perception of you is their reality and thus, correct.
+You can’t expect them (or wish for them) to perceive you otherwise, at least not at first.

-But the real inquiry is how do you perceive yourself.
-This is the starting point for our personal brand analysis because if you don’t know how you see yourself, then how can we alter your personal brand to serve you well.
+But the better inquiry is how you perceive yourself.
+This is the starting point for our personal brand analysis, because if you don’t know how you see yourself, then how can you alter your personal brand to serve your goals and dreams?

 It seems the entertainment industry is on board with this simple, yet powerful premise, too.
-I heard an interesting statement the other day on Anderson Cooper’s show.
-Actor Blair Underwood (remember him from LA Law?) was speaking of appearing on the new show, “Who Do You Think You Are?”.
+I heard an interesting statement on Anderson Cooper’s show.
+Actor Blair Underwood (remember him from LA Law?) was speaking of appearing on the show “Who Do You Think You Are?”.
 He said the entire premise for him is, “How you perceive yourself impacts how you present yourself.”

-Be honest with yourself when answering these questions – the truth does hurt, but leads to great places for us all.
-Let us know if you have any questions or need help with your answers.
+Be honest with yourself when answering these questions – the truth may hurt.
+Discomfort allows you to grow.
+Let me know if you have any questions or need help with your answers.

 Want more tips and support?